Hawking Radiation via Gauss-Bonnet Theorem: Computation of Hawking temperature via Gauss-Bonnet Theorem

 \section{Computation of Hawking temperature via Gauss-Bonnet Theorem}

-As mentioned before, the method of RVB \cite{Robson:2018con} computes the black hole temperature in a simple way via the 2-dimensional Euler characteristic and the Gauss-Bonnet theorem \cite{Robson:2018con,Robson:2019yzx}.
-To understand the formalism of the RVB, let us first consider the following 4-dimensional spherically symmetric and static black hole metric
+The topological method computes the black hole temperature in a simple way via the 2-dimensional Euler characteristic and the Gauss-Bonnet theorem \cite{Robson:2018con,Robson:2019yzx}.
+To understand the formalism of this method, let us first consider the following 4-dimensional spherically symmetric and static black hole metric

 which recasts in the following 2-dimensional Euclidean Schwarzschild coordinates via the Wick rotation ($\tau = it$) and $\theta=\frac{\pi}{2}$:

 One can easily compute the Ricci scalar of the above metric as